MultiBanana: A Challenging Benchmark for Multi-Reference Text-to-Image Generation: MultiBanana

 \textbf{Difficult Reference Categorization.}\quad For the cross-domain category, we selected samples whose reference images spanned at least two domains (e.g., color photos, anime, paintings).
 The different-scale category included samples with both close-up and non–close-up views.
 The rare-concept category contained samples featuring animals with unusual colors or patterns, humans or animals with atypical makeup or clothing, or fictional creatures.
-The multilingual category included samples with text in two different languages among English, Chinese, and Japanese.
-Samples not matching any category were grouped as others.
+The multilingual category included samples with text in two different languages, including English, Chinese, and Japanese.